 - a.
-The algorithm can be modified to provide additional functionalities that extend beyond the minimum requirements of public key encryption or digital signatures. (e.g. optimized or implicitly authenticated key exchange, identity based encryption, group signatures etc.) - b.
-It is straightforward to customize the algorithm's parameters to meet a range of security targets and performance goals. - c.
-The algorithm can be implemented securely and efficiently on a wide variety of platforms, including constrained environments, such as smart cards. - Implementations of the algorithm can be parallelized to achieve higher performance efficiency.
+The algorithm can be modified to provide additional functionalities that extend beyond the minimum requirements of public key encryption or digital signatures. (e.g. optimized or implicitly authenticated key exchange, identity based encryption, group signatures etc.) - It is straightforward to customize the algorithm's parameters to meet a range of security targets and performance goals.